microsoft/PromptCraft-Robotics/README.md

       year = {2023}
     }

-## LLM Prompting Guides & Examples
+## ChatGPT Prompting Guides & Examples

 The list below contains links to the different robotics categories and their corresponding prompt examples.
 We welcome contributions to this repository to add more robotics categories and examples.
 Please submit prompt examples to the [Discussions](https://github.com/microsoft/PromptCraft-Robotics/discussions) page, or submit a pull request with your category and examples.